app-projectq/projectq-page/docs/v2/README.md

 * Make a good screenshoot
   * crop out the logo's on the left side and the '>' on the right side of the list
   * screen constrast is not too low.
 Increase the screen constrast value if it appears the app failed to convert text correctly.
 * Use your screenshot right away.
 While you can take a screenshot and open later, it is best to take a screenshot and use it right away.
 The Wallet "Latest Transactions" might have relative date/time text such as "2 hours ago".
-Those texts will have value relative to when you open the image rather than at time of screenshot.
+Those texts will have value relative to when you open the screenshot rather than at time of screenshot.

 ## FAQ
 Q. **I thought Apple Wallet can export QFX file**.